purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 Lambda Tasks
 ===============
-Often times, tasks may be small sections of code that are not used anywhere else in the codebase.
-In this scenario, a Lambda function will be useful to limit the need for creating new functions.
-A Lambda function is an inline function that does not require a name.
-Using lambda functions allows for the task's function to be created in the same place that the task is created so that the code is easier to maintain.
+Tasks may sometimes be small sections of code that are not used anywhere else in the codebase.
+To help remedy this, a lambda function
+(an inline function that does not require a name) allows for a task's function to be created in the same place that the task is created so that the code is easier to maintain.
+In the example below, a Lambda function is used limit the need for creating new functions.
 This constructor can also use any void callable.

 .. tabs ::
     .. tab :: C++